darthcav/darthcav.github.io/_posts/2015-11-22-npm-cache-clean.md

 $ npm cache clean
 ~~~

+should work.
 But that just cleans up the user cache directory, which by default is located at `$HOME/.npm` on POSIX-oriented operating systems, or at `%AppData%/npm-cache` on Windows systems.
 There are a bunch of temporary files stored by default in directories at:

 + `$TMPDIR/npm-*` on POSIX-oriented operating systems, or
 + `%TMP%\npm-*` (`%TEMP%\npm-*`) on Windows systems.